top of page

 On December 11, 1945, the Wieringermeerpolder was made dry again, and life could resume its pace.
 Today, the polder has around 13,000 inhabitants.

-At the spot where the dyke of the Wieringermeerpolder was blown up by the German army, on the east side of the polder, is still a scar.
+At the spot where the dyke of the Wieringermeerpolder was blown up by the Nazi army, on the east side of the polder, is still a scar.
 A beautiful one, though.
 Here, the dyke makes a little semi-circular bend to the east into Lake IJsselmeer.
-Behind this curve on landside are two kolks, so-called wielen ‘wheels’ in the Dutch language, and Brack or Brake in the German language.
-These are small lakes created by the incoming, swirling water when the dyke broke in April 1945.
-The area around it, is forested.
-In contrast to much of the rest of the polder.
-Within this small forest, at the time of writing (2018), you have nature-camping Het Bos Roept ‘the woods call’.
-So, worth making a detour and stay the night there while hiking the Frisia Coast Trail.
+Behind this curve on the landside are two kolks, so-called wielen ‘wheels’ in the Dutch language, and Brack or Brake in the German language.
+These are small lakes created by the incoming, swirling water when the dyke was breached in April 1945.
+The area around it is heavily forested, in contrast to much of the rest of the polder.

 Suggested music